 - i.
-Fiscal prudence (consolidation) is aimed at reducing government deficits and debt accumulation10.
+Fiscal prudence (consolidation) is aimed at reducing government deficits and debt accumulation.
 The key emphasis of a fiscal consolidation plan is on cutting expenditure while enhancing revenue collections.
 As such, the Government continues to review its medium and long-term spending pressure on public finances and make fiscal adjustments geared towards stabilizing the economy and revitalizing growth.
-One of the major strategies employed by the Government was the implementation of the Economic Reform Programme (ERP).11 One of the objectives of the ERP is the pursuit of efficient expenditure management, progressive rebalancing of the tax burden towards indirect taxation, whilst protecting the vulnerable in society through increases in social spending.
-The government's macro-economic stability and debt-reduction strategies will continue to be pursued through actions that will further strengthen national debt reduction efforts, contain public expenditure, eliminate waste and corruption, improve the business environment, divest selected public assets and reform the tax system and public sector. - xv.
-The Government is aware that global growth remains subdued, as the GDP releases this year with the generally softening inflation points to weaker than anticipated global activity12.
-This is due to slow investment and low demand for consumer durables across advanced and emerging market economies, as there is a hold-back on long-term spending by firms and householders.
-Other contributing factors are the trade war between China and the USA; threats of USA sanctions to global technology supply chains; Brexit related uncertainty; and increasing energy prices as a result of geopolitical tensions.
-From a local perspective, the pending closing of the JISCO/Alpart Bauxite Company are some of the key imminent threats to Jamaica's financial vulnerabilities. - ii.
-Maintaining a prudent fiscal policy position as it relates to revenue and expenditure practices is important for the attainment of medium-term economic targets.
-Going forward any revenue or expenditure measure which may pose a risk to the achievement of these targets will be subject to careful assessment before being adopted.
+One of the major strategies employed by the Government was the implementation of the Economic Reform Programme (ERP).
+One of the objectives of the ERP is the pursuit of efficient expenditure management, progressive rebalancing of the tax burden towards indirect taxation, whilst protecting the vulnerable in society through increases in social spending.
+The ERP was successfully concluded in November 2019, ending the Stand-By Arrangement with the IMF.
+This was achieved through strong ownership of the programme and the government's steadfast reform implementation which have resulted in a stronger economy. - ii.
+The COVID-19 crisis has however, severely impacted the Jamaican economy which is expected to contract throughout the fiscal year due to decline in revenues resulting from lower inflows from tourism and remittances, as well as reduced foreign exchange earnings.
+The Government is cognisant of the impact of the pandemic on world economic activities, including Jamaica's trading partners; the projected decline in global GDP growth rate and the uncertainty of the duration of the effects of Covid-19 on the global economy.
+Additionally, prior to the pandemic other threats to Jamaica's financial vulnerabilities included the trade war between China and the USA; threats of USA sanctions to global technology supply chains; and Brexit related uncertainties.
+Not withstanding these threats, the Government as part of its Covid-19 response will continue